Welcome to CARE

 -Dogs: Large Breeds can become pregnant at 10-12 months!

-Research has found that most commonly feral cats are pregnant by
+Research has found that most commonly feral cats are pregnant by 6 months of age!

 *Early spay/neuter has been endorsed by: